ArturMK98/C-plus-plus-labs/README.md

   - [exercise_2_6](https://github.com/ArturMK98/C-plus-plus-labs/blob/master/EE208%20Lab%202/exercise_2_6.cpp): A program that prints out the first N integers in the Fibnacci sequence in reverse, where N is entered by the user at run-time.

+  # Lab 3

+  - [exercise_3_1](https://github.com/ArturMK98/C-plus-plus-labs/blob/master/EE208%20Lab%203/exercise_3_1.cpp): A program that creates an array of integers of size 10 and outputs the largest element and its index in that array.